 From my 18650 batteries test, I had good result from Panasonic NCR18650B 3400mAh.
 These give me a total of 4 hours and 20 minutes battery life on my goggles.

 The idea is to connect two of these cells in series to make a 2S pack.
-18650 batteries are becoming a popular option for powering FPV Goggles due to its high capacity per gram and low cost.
+18650 batteries are becoming a popular option to power FPV Goggles due to its high capacity per gram and low cost.

-First of all, you are NOT getting the advertised capacity, because you can’t charge and discharge 18650 batteries to its maximum and minimum voltages (well, you are not recommended to) .
-You will probably be only using 2/3 of its capacity, for example, for the 3400mAh, the effective capacity is about 2200mAh.
+First of all, you are NOT getting the advertised capacity.
+You can’t charge and discharge 18650 batteries to its maximum and minimum voltages (well, you are not recommended to).
+So you will probably be only using 2/3 of its capacity realistically.
+For example, for a 3400mAh cell, the effective capacity might only be about 2200mAh.

-Another annoying thing is that you will be getting low voltage alarms in the last half of the battery.
+Another annoying thing is the low voltage alarms will start beeping early in the second half of the battery.
 Most FPV goggles are designed to be used with LiPo and some of them have a voltage alarm at about 3.6V to avoid over-discharging.
-However the 18650 batteries can be discharged to much lower voltage safely, i.e. 3.1V.
+However the 18650 batteries can be safely discharged to much lower voltage, i.e. 3.1V.